altunixon/wips/lns/altina_ln/ASP-22-Chapter_2_To_Rebel_or_Accede.md

 "...
 It would be bad if I did...
 She will definitely complain against the inspector.
 We will be marked by the military department if the inspector got hurt, turning this into a troublesome matter."<br/>

-Regis replied in a volume only Eric can hear.
+Regis replied in a volume only Eric can hear.<br/>

 Indeed...
-Eric nodded as he replied.
+Eric nodded as he replied.<br/>

 "Did you bring a letter along?"<br/>

 "Yes."<br/>

-Becker slowly took out a letter with a lofty expression.
+Becker slowly took out a letter with a lofty expression.<br/>

 "This is from general Latreille."<br/>

 "Latreille wrote this..."<br/>

-Altina's face turned moody.
+Altina's face turned moody.<br/>

-That was the man who exiled her to this place.
+That was the man who exiled her to this place.<br/>

-Even though they had different mothers, he was still Altina's brother.
+Even though they had different mothers, he was still Altina's brother.<br/>

-She took the letter but didn't open it.
+She took the letter but didn't open it.<br/>

-Her expression will darken even more if she read it.
+Her expression will darken even more if she read it.<br/>

 "...
 Fort Volks?"<br/>

-Altina handed the letter over to Regis.
+Altina handed the letter over to Regis.<br/>

-She wanted him to read it.
+She wanted him to read it.<br/>

 "Pardon me."<br/>

-He took the letter.
+He took the letter.<br/>

-There was a long paragraph of social greeting, thanking his sister for her hard work at the borders.
+There was a long paragraph of social greeting, thanking his sister for her hard work at the borders.<br/>

-After browsing through it, the summarized version of the orders was as followed.
+After browsing through it, the summarized version of the orders was as followed.<br/>

--- to seize fort Volks of Varden Republic and the Germania federation.
+-- to seize fort Volks of Varden Republic and the Germania federation.<br/>

 "This is..."<br/>

-Regis exclaimed with a sigh.
+Regis exclaimed with a sigh.<br/>

-Altina leaned towards him.
+Altina leaned towards him.<br/>

 "That is the amazing fort right?
 They want us to take it by ourselves, that's the order right?"<br/>

-Eric's expression changed.
+Eric's expression changed.<br/>

 "To attack fort Volks with this regiment alone!?"<br/>